Dange (film)

-plot
+Plot

-Xavier Coutinho/Prabhu selvan was a popular student in his final year of medicine.
+Xavier "Zee" Coutinho/Prabhu selvan was a popular student in his final year of medicine.
 Xavier/prabhu was known for indulging in hardcore narcotics and recreational drugs, which from time to time hampered his progress to graduating from the university.
 Sadly, Xavier/Prabhu turned up high for his presentation he was compulsory required to submit.

 Yuvaraj, aka Yuva, was a first-year student who joined the university and was subjected to ragging by several seniors.
 Yuva tried to stand up for himself and not entertain the demands put forward by them, and he soon began to gather support from several juniors of his year.
 He stood up against all the seniors who tried to corner him at several places around the campus.
 The seniors were taken aback by the spirit built up by Yuva in a short time on campus and chose to stay away from him.

-Gayathri was a student political leader, and along with her friend Ambika/vennila ponnuswamy, she formed Awaaz, a political party that spoke up for the people from other castes who were being discriminated against on college campuses and hostels.
-Siddhi/surya sabapathy, on the other hand, was also a student leader at the college.
+Gayathri was a student political leader, and along with her friend Ambika/Vennila Ponnuswamy, she formed Awaaz, a political party that spoke up for the people from other castes who were being discriminated against on college campuses and hostels.
+Siddhi/Surya, on the other hand, was also a student leader at the college.
 She was also the daughter of a local Goan leader who was grooming her to be the chief minister of the state.
 Joining college-level politics was her entryway into mainstream ones, and she had the support from inside and outside of the college.
-Siddhi/surya and Ambika/vennila were in love at some point during their time in college, but since they were broken up, neither of them minded fighting against each other for the upcoming election for the post of general secretary.
+Siddhi/Surya and Ambika/Vennila were in love at some point during their time in college, but since they were broken up, neither of them minded fighting against each other for the upcoming election for the post of general secretary.

 Xavier/Prabhu was Yuvaraj’s senior during their school time at a boarding school.
 A young Yuvaraj was attached to Xavier/prabhu for everything, and the latter always took care of the young boy since he was away from his parents living in the same school hostel.
 Xavier/Prabhu was sadly unaware of how brutal his seniors would be on Yuvaraj.
 The young boy was molested in the dorm by them, and Xavier/Prabhu could not stop anyone.
 Yuvaraj refused to forget his brother-like figure in school, who never stood up for him.
 Xavier/Prabhu never got over the guilt, as the boy had left the school before he could apologize.
 Years later, Xavier/Prabhu was again his senior, but Yuvraj was not planning to be timid.
 Xavier was apologetic for his mistake, but Yuvaraj wouldn’t have it and wanted revenge for a scarred childhood.